stevebuik/ns-clone/README.md

 2. the interceptor chain allows custom cross-cutting/middleware to be added to all function calls.
 This opens up many useful behaviours at the namespace/API layer e.g.
     * API call logging/timing
+    * Translating an api function to some other function
     * Error handling / translation e.g. using [Phrase](https://github.com/alexanderkiel/phrase) to convert some spec errors to user facing error messages
     * Application context specific concerns e.g. access controls
     * Metrics / sampling